 - Sometimes you can get free breakfast or half board deals when booking a Disney hotel, or extra days free.
 Please note that bed and breakfast is no longer a guaranteed deal, this stopped early in 2017.
 Also, your breakfast included in your deal may be within the parks themselves at one of the fast-counter restaurants.

 You might ask which is the best Disneyland Paris Hotel.
 Truthfully, we have only stayed in the Disneyland Paris Hotel itself, and while it was amazing, so too was the price.
-I would advise you read reviews of the hotels within your price range and decide from there.
-Realistically you won’t be spending all that much time at your hotel, unless the weather is particularly dreadful.
-What I will say is watch out for deals for Disneyland Paris hotels with park tickets.
-These are often included and will save you money in the long run if your park tickets are included.
+I would advise you to read reviews of the hotels within your price range and decide from there.
+Realistically you won’t be spending all that much time at your hotel unless the weather is particularly dreadful.
+I would also suggest reading this post from The Life of Spicers who details all the hotel options to help you discover which Disneyland Paris hotel is the best one to stay in.

 I could remember wandering around for ages at lunchtime with my husband during our pre-kid trips, trying to find somewhere to have lunch.
 We ended up in Toad Hall, eating awful over-priced fish and chips, and I didn’t want history repeating itself with a toddler in tow.

 There are different levels of meal plans from Standard to Plus to Premium, and which one you choose will depend on both your budget and where you want to eat.
 We chose the Plus as we could eat in places like Captain Jack’s and Bistro Chez Remy without having to budget additional money for them.
 If you choose Standard and want to eat there, you will need to top-up on your meal vouchers.

 Also, I would recommend thinking long and hard about your Disneyland Paris dining plan, and whether you need Full Board or could manage with Half Board.
 We chose full board and I ended up giving away three sets of meal plans vouchers because we didn’t use all ours.
 We could have easily managed with just Half Board and perhaps paying for an extra meal or two, if necessary.

 *Update Jan 2018